Group schemes and motivic spectra: On the localization functor

 \begin{thm} Suppose $\cc X\in\bl{\to}{\cc T}$.
 Under the notation of Definition~\ref{deffrmot} there is a natural stable local equivalence of $S^1$-spectra $\mu:M_{fr}(\cc X)\to M_{fr}^{GL,n}(\cc X)$, where $n\geq 0$.
 If $n$ is even and $\cc G\in\{SL,Sp,O,SO\}$ then there is also a natural stable local equivalence of $S^1$-spectra $\mu:M_{fr}(\cc X)\to M_{fr}^{\cc G,n}(\cc X)$. \end{thm}

 \begin{proof} We shall prove the theorem for the case $\cc G=\{GL_n\}_{n\geq 0}$.
 The proof for the other choices of $\cc G$ is similar.
-Without loss of generality we may assume for simplicity $\cc X=X/U$, where $X\in Sm/k$ and $U\subset X$ is its open subset.
+Without loss of generality we may assume for simplicity $\cc X=X_+$, where $X\in Sm/k$.
 By the proof of Theorem~\ref{compmaps} there is a natural stable motivic equivalence of $T$-spectra

 where $sh^{-n}(\Sigma_T^\infty(\cc X\wedge T^n))=(*,\bl{n-1}\ldots,*,\cc X\wedge T^n,\cc X\wedge T^{n+1},\ldots)$ is the $(-n)$th shift of $\Sigma_T^\infty(\cc X\wedge T^n)$ and $\cc Y$ as in Definition~\ref{deffrmot}.
 Observe that both spectra are Thom spectra with the bounding constant $d\leq 1$ in the sense of~\cite{GN}.